-The extreme difference of EW$_{0}$\,(H$\alpha$) for Clumps S and N indicates the presence of a recent (few Myr old) burst in clump N and a star formation over a larger period of time (e.g. 100$-$200 Myr) in clump S, placing the initial formation of MACS1149-JD1 at a $z$\,$\sim$\,11-12.
-The different ages of the stellar population place MACS1149-JD1 and clumps N and S at different locations in the log($\zeta_\mathrm{ion}$) to EW$_{0}$\,(H$\alpha$) plane and above the main relation defined from intermediate and high redshift (z=3-7) galaxies detected with JWST.
-Finally, clump S and N show very different H$\alpha$ kinematics with velocity dispersions of 56\,$\pm$\,4\,km\,s$^{-1}$ and 113\,$\pm$\,33\,km\,s$^{-1}$, likely indicating the presence of outflows or increased turbulence in the clump N. The dynamical mass $M_\mathrm{dyn}$= (2.4\,$\pm$\,0.5)\,$\times$\,10$^{9}$\,$M_{\odot}$, obtained from the size of the integrated H$\alpha$ ionized nebulae and its velocity dispersion, is within the range previously measured with the spatially-resolved [OIII]88$\mu$m line. }
+The extreme difference of the EW$_{0}$\,(H$\alpha$) for clumps S and N indicates the presence of a recent (<5 Myr) stellar burst in clump N and a star formation over a larger period of time (e.g., $\sim$50 Myr) in clump S. The different ages of the stellar population place MACS1149-JD1 and clumps N and S at different locations in the log($\zeta_\mathrm{ion}$) to EW$_{0}$\,(H$\alpha$) plane and above the main relation defined from intermediate- and high-redshift (z=3-7) galaxies detected with JWST.
+Finally, clump S and N show very different H$\alpha$ kinematics, with velocity dispersions of 56\,$\pm$\,4\,km\,s$^{-1}$ and 113\,$\pm$\,33\,km\,s$^{-1}$, likely indicating the presence of outflows or increased turbulence in clump N. The dynamical mass $M_\mathrm{dyn}$= (2.4\,$\pm$\,0.5)\,$\times$\,10$^{9}$\,$M_{\odot}$, obtained from the size of the integrated H$\alpha$ ionized nebulae and its velocity dispersion, is within the range previously measured with the spatially resolved [OIII]88$\mu$m line. }